 Some biofuel production could also increase carbon emissions, especially if rainforests are cut down to facilitate production.

-The research by De Jong and his colleagues, which was published Thursday in the journal Science, is still at an early stage.
+The research by De Jong and his colleagues, which was published on Thursday in the journal Science, is still at an early stage.
 It now requires larger-scale testing and pilot projects, so it will not reach the market for several years.

 Diminishing reserves of fossil fuels and rising greenhouse gas emissions suggest there should be increased demand for bioplastics.
 But that argument could be disrupted by recent vast finds of shale gas, which now provide a cheap alternative feedstock for ethylene in the United States.

-The Dutch-designed catalysts consist of tiny nanoparticles separated from each other on carbon nanofibers.
+The Dutch-designed catalysts consist of tiny nanoparticles separated from each other on carbon nanofibres.
 In laboratory tests, the catalysts proved highly effective at converting biomass-derived synthesis gas - a mix for hydrogen and carbon monoxide - in ethylene and propylene.

 Importantly, the process worked without producing large amounts of methane, an unwanted byproduct of another catalytic process using large iron particles.